jarrodtaylor/SyrinxPreview/src/posts/20151215-modern-mobile-apps-payments-rewards-customer-service.md

+---
+title: Mobile Apps&#58; Payments, Rewards, & Customer Service
+description: Mobile payment apps have a role to play in adoption, but more importantly, those apps need to give individuals an incentive to open them.
-title: Modern mobile app - Payments, rewards, customer service
+archive_title: Modern mobile app - Payments, rewards, customer service

-+++

-# Modern mobile apps: Payments, rewards, customer service
+---

+# Mobile Apps: Payments, Rewards, & Customer Service

 Mobile apps are a great tool that brands can use to foster loyalty among their customers.
 However, first, companies must create a reason for consumers to download and regularly access their apps.
 Mobile payment apps have a role to play in adoption, but more importantly, those apps need to give individuals an incentive to open them.
 Enter loyalty programs on mobile apps.